petazeta/youronlineshop/README.txt

 * About *
 *********

 This is a dynamic web app (Single Page Application) for e-commerce.
-It is build in Nodejs and Mongodb.
+It is build in Node.js and it is using Postgresql.

 https://youronlineshop.net